 Unemployment benefits are taxable income under federal and Minnesota state law.
-Request, stop, or change your income tax withholding by logging in to your account online at www.uimn.org or by calling the automated phone system.
+View or change your income tax withholding by logging in to your account online at www.uimn.org or by calling the automated phone system.

-If you were overpaid unemployment benefits in Minnesota or another state and have not repaid them, 50 or 100 percent of each weekly benefit payment will be deducted and applied to the balance you owe.
+If you were overpaid unemployment benefits in Minnesota or another state that you have not repaid, we will deduct either 50 or 100 percent of each weekly benefit payment and apply it to the balance you owe.

-If you are required to pay child support in Minnesota or any other state, child support will be withheld from your weekly benefit amount.
-If you believe that too much child support is being withheld, contact the child support agency that is enforcing the support order.
+If you are required to pay child support by a court or other enforcement agency, child support payments will be deducted from your weekly benefit amount and sent to the child support agency.
+If you believe that too much child support is being deducted, or if you have questions, contact the child support agency that is enforcing the support order.